DGCLab/PERREO-Pipeline/README.md

 2) Correlation heatmap between modules and experimental conditions.
 3) Correlation heatmap between modules and samples.
 4) Repeat RNAs and the module they belong to in txt format.
-5) Modules dendrogram.
+5) Modules dendrogram.<br>

+## Transcriptome assembly
+Stringtie builds a transcriptome assembly for each sample.
+Then, the pipeline performs a preliminar anylsis where the annotations file of each sample is mapped to a GTF containing exonic regions and another GTF containing repetitive elements in order to obtain hybrid transcripts composed of fragments derived from exons and repeats.<br>

 ## PDF report
-The generated report contains the plots previously mentioned in the Differential Expression and Coexpression analysis sections.
+The generated report contains the plots previously mentioned in the Differential Expression section.
 <img width="6000" height="4500" alt="VolcanoPlot" src="https://github.com/user-attachments/assets/fbcd3692-6819-4f7e-a95f-46432376ff58" />
 <img width="2400" height="1800" alt="repetitive_counts_violin_box" src="https://github.com/user-attachments/assets/c7bde717-9a58-43da-89f2-2b35d2c12b94" />
 <img width="2400" height="1800" alt="pca" src="https://github.com/user-attachments/assets/a16a83d9-48bf-4048-91bc-e6553f1f734f" />